derailed/k9s/README.md

 ---
 ## Known Issues...

-This initial drop is brittle.
-K8scmd will most likely blow up if...
+This initial drop is brittle. k9s will most likely blow up if...

 + Your kube-config file does not live under $HOME/.kube or you use multiple configs
 + You don't have enough RBAC fu to manage your cluster
 + Your cluster does not run a metrics-server
-+ You have more than 9 namespaces
-+ Most likely will bork on older Kubernetes revs.
-Guessing > 1.9+ is Ok??
-+ Not sure at this time about the ill effects for large clusters??
-+ Many others for sure...

 <br/>